 - If there is little time between animation activities, it is strongly recommended to set them up in the same area.

-- 5 teams must be formed before the science animator arrives.
-(St. Lawrence River)
+- 5 teams must be formed before the arrival of the facilitator for the “Fraser River” workshop.

-- 8 teams must be formed before the science animator arrives.
-(Rivers of the world)
+- 6 teams must be formed before the facilitator arrives for the “Water cycle” workshop.